-Taking care of elderly divorced parents requires dedication, effort, and plenty of time.
+Taking care of elderly parents divorcing requires dedication, effort, and plenty of time.
 Here’s how to cope with late-life parental divorce.

 Things were perfect.
 John had just started his married life, his siblings were settled and his parents, after fulfilling all their responsibilities, were finally living a contented life in the suburbs.
 However, apparently things were not how they seemed; one day out of the blue his parents announced that they were getting divorced.
 He couldn’t believe them.
 30 years of marriage and now they were getting divorced.
 It was no use talking to them, they had made their decision, and so John had no choice but to cope up with the situation.